Did this video help you?

 Worked example

-The diagram below shows the graph of where.
+The diagram below shows the graph of where

-The region is bounded by the curve, the -axis and the -axis.
+The region is bounded by the curve

-The region is bounded by the curve, the x-axis and the line.
+The region is bounded by the curve

 Did this video help you?